XPRESSyourself/xpressyourself_manuscript/README.md

 # To Do for BioRXiv
 - Fix deduplication and use deduplicated file for counting, meta-analysis, periodicity
+- For meta position penalty, only count if in exon space
 - Test cases for pipeline
 - Test cases for analysis
 - Test docker instance